Linklancien/vplayint/README.md

-A V module that manage the link between a key and its action
+A V module that manage the link between a key and it's action.

-It allows the change of the keybinds event when the projet is running
+It allows the change of the keybinds dynamicly.
+Even when the projet is running.